dominiksalvet/risc63/doc/instructions.md

 * `rb` – a read register
 * `cr` – a control register
   * may be either read-only or write-only

+> If you would rather see instructions decoding, see [decoding.md](decoding.md) file.

 ## Memory Communication